Egypt Opens the Grand Egyptian Museum — The World’s Largest Home of Ancient Wonders

-🌍 A New Wonder Near the Great Pyramid
+🌍 A New Wonder Beside the Great Pyramid

-Egyptologists believe the museum strengthens Egypt’s demand for the return of key antiquities, including the Rosetta Stone from the British Museum.
+Experts believe the museum could strengthen Egypt’s campaign to reclaim famous artifacts abroad, including the Rosetta Stone currently housed in the British Museum.

 👑 The Complete Tutankhamun Experience

-For the first time ever, visitors can see all 5,500 artifacts from King Tutankhamun’s tomb displayed together — including his golden mask, chariots, and royal throne.
+For the first time in history, all 5,500 treasures from King Tutankhamun’s tomb are displayed together — including his golden mask, chariots, jewelry, and royal throne.

-“We wanted visitors to experience Tutankhamun’s tomb exactly as Howard Carter did in 1922 — nothing left in storage, nothing elsewhere.”
+“We wanted visitors to experience Tutankhamun’s tomb exactly as Howard Carter did in 1922 — nothing left in storage.”

 💎 A $1.2 Billion Cultural Masterpiece